kuntoaji/sinator/README.md

-# Melodiest
+# Background

 Melodiest is [Sinatra](http://www.sinatrarb.com/) application boilerplate.
-It provides generator and contains minimalist configuration to develop application with Sinatra.
+It provides generator and contains minimum configuration to develop application with Sinatra.
+The reason why I create Melodiest is because I want to create many small web application based on sinatra with other third party ruby gems as foundation.
+Originally, I wanted to name this project as Harmony or Melody, but because it was already taken I decided to name this project as Melodiest.

 ### Installation